AkashBarve/CHORD-p2p-lookup-protocol/README.md

     3. Select project jdk as java jdk version 1.8, and click Next.
     4. Build the program and wait for the program to finish building.
     5. Open an sbt shell.
 After the shell is initialized we can see "sbt:Chord-final".
-Then run the command "sbt run <Number of nodes to start> <Number of requests to generate>" eg. sbt run 100 10
+Then run the command "sbt run <Number of nodes to start> <Number of requests to generate> <Time to Stabilize Network (in secs)>" eg. sbt run 100 10 10